ghchen99/Llama2-RAG/README.md

 ## Getting Started

-Hugging Face Token: Obtain your Hugging Face API token and replace <YOUR_HUGGINGFACE_TOKEN> in the auth_token variable within the code.
+1. Hugging Face Token: Obtain your Hugging Face API token and update the auth_token variable within the code.

-1. Run the Streamlit App: ```streamlit run app.py```
+2. Run the Streamlit App: ```streamlit run app.py```

-2. Upload PDF File: Use the "Upload a PDF file" section to upload a PDF document.
+3. Upload PDF File: Use the "Upload a PDF file" section to upload a PDF document.

-3. Input Your Prompt: Enter your prompt in the text input box provided.
+4. Input Your Prompt: Enter your prompt in the text input box provided.

-4. Generate Responses: Press Enter to trigger the generation process.
+5. Generate Responses: Press Enter to trigger the generation process.
 The application will query the Llama 2 model and provide responses based on the given prompt and the content of the uploaded PDF file.

 **Notes**